Grafluxe/dropdownizer/README.md

 # Dropdownizer

-Convert HTML `select` elements into customizable dropdowns.
+Converts HTML `select` elements into customizable dropdowns.

 This project...

 - Is lightweight and dependency free.
 - Includes support for native mobile dropdowns.
 - Keeps original `select` elements in sync.
-- Properly resizes the dropdown to match longest line.
+- Properly resizes the dropdown to match the longest line.
-- Works with a standard `change` event and proprietary `change` method.
+- Works with standard `change` events and a proprietary `change` method.

 ## Usage